Quantum tomography: What quantum state tomography is used for

 Quantum tomography is applied on a source of systems, to determine the quantum state of the output of that source.
 Unlike a measurement on a single system, which determines the system's current state after the measurement (in general, the act of making a measurement alters the quantum state), quantum tomography works to determine the state(s) prior to the measurements.

 Quantum tomography can be used for characterizing optical signals, including measuring the signal gain and loss of optical devices, as well as in quantum computing and quantum information theory to reliably determine the actual states of the qubits.
-One can imagine a situation in which a person Bob prepares some quantum states and then gives the states to Alice to look at.
-Not confident with Bob's description of the states, Alice may wish to do quantum tomography to classify the states herself.
+One can imagine a situation in which a person Bob prepares many identical objects (particles or fields) in the same quantum states and then gives them to Alice to measure.
+Not confident with Bob's description of the state, Alice may wish to do quantum tomography to classify the state herself.

 Methods of quantum state tomography

 Linear inversion

 Using Born's rule, one can derive the simplest form of quantum tomography.
-Generally, being in a pure state is not known, and a state may be mixed.
-In this case, many different measurements will have to be performed, many times each.
+Generally, being in a pure state is not known in advance, and a state may be mixed.
+In this case, many different types of measurements will have to be performed, many times each.
 To fully reconstruct the density matrix for a mixed state in a finite-dimensional Hilbert space, the following technique may be used.

 Born's rule states $\mathrm{P}(E_i | \rho) = \mathrm{Trace}(E_i \rho)$, where $E_i$ is a particular measurement outcome projector and $\rho$ is the density matrix of the system.